Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 Time permitting, we’ll have an opportunity to really engage with some community members, perhaps learning about their weaving tradition or visiting the school if it is a school day.
 In preparation for this community visit, we encourage you to read about being a Responsible Tourist.
-You can also download our Traveler’s Code of Conduct and read about appropriate gift-giving.
+You can also ask for a copy of our Traveler’s Code of Conduct and read about appropriate gift-giving.
 We will camp for the night near Chaullacocha.

 For an extra-special experience, why not spend the night with a traditional Andean family?
 Check out our Chaullacocha Homestay add-on.

-It’s another early morning this morning as we get picked up in our private transport in order to drive about 2 hours to Ollantaytambo.
-After a brief rest and a chance to purchase some snacks, water or a coffee, we will catch a morning train to Aguas Calientes, arriving in time to visit Machu Picchu for the afternoon entry.
+It’s another early morning and this morning as we get picked up in our private transport at about 7am in order to drive 2 hours to Ollantaytambo.
+After a brief rest and a chance to purchase some snacks, water or a coffee, we will catch a morning train to Aguas Calientes.
+After lunch in Aguas Calientes, we will take the bus up to Machu Picchu itself.